tyndalestutz/unSpootify/README.md

      bash publish.sh -r osx-x64
    ```
 4. **Update Path in `server.js` (macOS Users Only)**
-   If you are using macOS, update the `sldlDirectory` path in `server.js`:
+   If you are using macOS, update the `sldlDirectory` path in line 16 of `server.js` found in the `link-playlistDownloader` folder:

    - Replace:
    ```